Autodesk/arnold-usd/docs/building.md

 - `BUILD_DOCS`: Whether or not to build the documentation.
 - `BUILD_DISABLE_CXX11_ABI`: Disabling the new C++ ABI introduced in GCC 5.1.
 - `BUILD_HEADERS_AS_SOURCES`: Add headers are source files to the target to help when generating IDE projects.
+- `BUILD_WITH_USD_STATIC`: Use the static USD libraries for the current build.
+This is mainly to compile the arnold usd procedural plugin and will deactivate all the usd plugins

 ### Dependencies Configuration:
 - `ARNOLD_LOCATION`: Path to the Arnold SDK.
-- `USD_LOCATION`: Path to the USD Installation Root.
+- `USD_LOCATION`: Path to the USD Installation Root or DCC root containing USD (Houdini, Maya).
 - `USD_INCLUDE_DIR`: Path to the USD Headers, optional.
 Use if not using a standard USD installation layout.
 - `USD_LIBRARY_DIR`: Path to the USD Libraries, optional.
 Use if not using a standard USD installation layout.
 - `USD_BINARY_DIR`: Path to the USD Executables, optional.
 Use if not using a standard USD installation layout.
-- `USD_STATIC_BUILD`: If the USD dependency is statically linked.
-- `USD_LIB_EXTENSION`: Extension of USD libraries.
+- `USD_LIB_EXTENSION`: Extension of USD libraries, optional.
-- `USD_STATIC_LIB_EXTENSION`: Extension of the static USD libraries.
+- `USD_STATIC_LIB_EXTENSION`: Extension of the static USD libraries, optional.
-- `USD_LIB_PREFIX`: Prefix of USD libraries.
+- `USD_LIB_PREFIX`: Prefix of USD libraries, optional.
 - `USD_OVERRIDE_PLUGINPATH_NAME`: The PXR_PLUGINPATH_NAME environment variable name of the used USD library.
-- `TBB_ROOT_DIR`: The base directory the of TBB installation.
-- `TBB_FOUND`: Set to ON if manual override of the TBB variables is required due to non-standard TBB installation layout.
-- `TBB_INCLUDE_DIRS`: Where to find TBB headers, optional.
-Use if not using a standard TBB installation layout.
-- `TBB_LIBRARIES`: Where to find TBB libraries, optional.
-Use if not using a standard TBB installation layout.
-- `BOOST_ROOT`: Path to the Boost Installation Root.
-- `BUILD_USE_CUSTOM_BOOST`: Set to ON if a manual override of the Boost variables is required to to a non-standard Boost installation layout.
-- `Boost_INCLUDE_DIRS`: Where to find Boost headers, optional.
-Use if not using a standard Boost installation layout.
-- `Boost_LIBRARIES`: Where to find Boost libraries, optional.
-Use if not using a standard Boost installation layout.
+- `USD_TRANSITIVE_STATIC_LIBS`: If usd needs additional static libs like tbb, boost or python, they should be added in this variable, optional.
+- `USD_TRANSITIVE_SHARED_LIBS`: If usd needs additional shared libs like tbb, boost or python, they should be added in this variable, optional.
 - `GOOGLETEST_LOCATION`: Path to the Google Test Installation Root.
 - `GOOGLETEST_LIB_EXTENSION`: Extension of Google Test libraries.
 - `GOOGLETEST_LIB_PREFIX`: Prefix of Google Test libraries.